As the variant rages, what's safe to do? Caution is key, health experts say

 COVID-19 hospitalizations on Long Island have shot up by more than 700% since July 9, from 50 to 472 on Friday.

 Experts say relatively high vaccination rates in states like New York are helping keep hospitalizations from soaring higher.
 In New York, 61.4% of the total population is fully vaccinated, compared with 53.7% nationwide, according to state and CDC data.
-Some states with low vaccination rates are seeing record COVID-19 caseloads, overwhelmed intensive-care units and doctors and nurses who can’t keep up.
+Some states with low vaccination rates are seeing record COVID-19 caseloads and overwhelmed intensive-care units.

 Although the delta variant has led to more "breakthrough cases" of vaccinated people contracting the virus, they still remain far more protected from infection and severe disease than unvaccinated people, said Dr. Bruce Polsky, an infectious disease specialist who is chairman of medicine at NYU Langone Hospital-Long Island in Mineola.